micahelv000/Spark/README.md

 - **User Reviews and Ratings**: SPARK allows users to like the parking spaces, helping others make informed decisions and contribute to a community-driven platform.

-- **Adding parking spaces yourslef**: SPARK allows users to Add new parking spaces, helping others make informed decisions and contribute to a community-driven platform.
+- **Adding parking spaces yourself**: SPARK allows users to Add new parking spaces, helping others make informed decisions and contribute to a community-driven platform.

+- **Availability algorithm**: Based on real statistics and deep research that we have collected over the years, tells you the chances that parking is available.

 ## Screenshots from the app:
 <div style="display: flex; justify-content: center; align-items: center;">
     <img src="https://github.com/micahelv000/Spark/assets/74205460/dc4cf2dc-0886-49cb-b902-b47b6ff6fb7f" alt="Screenshot 1" width="250"/>